In this article we explain what is the crime of battery for the California law. One of the most common in the country and particularly in the state.

 What can we do for you?

 For more information on this topic, we invite you to contact us.
-Request a free consultation with any of our criminal defense attorneys and we will be happy to assist you.
+Request a professional consultation with any of our criminal defense attorneys and we will be happy to assist you.

 If you are an immigrant and have been charged with any crime related to theft crimes, drugs, or criminal violence, call us.
 We are also certified immigration attorneys and can represent you to prevent you from being deported.